apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [whirl](https://github.com/godatadriven/whirl) - Fast iterative local development and testing of Apache Airflow workflows.

 [simple-dag-editor](https://github.com/ohadmata/simple-dag-editor) - Zero configuration Airflow plugin that let you manage your DAG files.

+[Apache-Liminal-Incubating](https://github.com/apache/incubator-liminal) -  Liminal provides a domain-specific-language (DSL) to build ML/AI workflows on top of Apache Airflow.
+It's goal is to operationalise the machine learning process, allowing data scientists to quickly transition from a successful experiment to an automated pipeline of model training, validation, deployment and inference in production.